Clint Bowen

 Clint Bowen (born June 27, 1972) is an American football coach.
-He is the interim defensive coordinator at Oklahoma State University, a position he has held since 2025.
+He is the defensive coordinator at North Alabama University, a position he has held since 2026.
 He previously served the head football coach at Lawrence High School in Lawrence, Kansas from 2021 to 2024.
 He served as the defensive coordinator and safeties coach at the University of North Texas in 2020.
 Bowen has spent the large majority of his career as an assistant in some capacity, though he was named the interim head coach of the Kansas Jayhawks on September 28, 2014 after Charlie Weis was fired.
 Bowen continue his tenure at Kansas with David Beaty as the defensive coordinator of the Jayhawks and was retained on staff as the safeties coach following the hiring of Les Miles.
 Bowen, a former Kansas Jayhawks football player, and a Lawrence native, was on staff at Kansas for all but three years from 1996 to 2019.